 P2P torrenting is often used to download music, movies, and video games, much to the chagrin of governments, internet providers and media companies.
-It goes without saying that TechRadar doesn't condone any kind of copyright breaching or infringement, but with the many risks tied to torrenting we want to ensure the safety of online users.
-With the help of the best torrenting VPN providers below, you can maintain your internet privacy.
+It goes without saying that TechRadar doesn't condone any kind of copyright breaching or infringement, but with the many risks tied to torrenting, we want to ensure the safety of online users.
+Thanks to the best torrenting VPN providers below, you can maintain your internet privacy and keep your connections encrypted and secure.

 Today's top 3 best torrenting VPNs: